startup founder with short hair and a striped shirt looking at a pin board with several elements of product strategy

 Building and launching a product that people love takes work.
 For every successful product out there, hundreds never take off or get the results the team expected.

-At a high level, product strategy is your plan for what your business hopes to accomplish, and how your product is going to take you there.
+Product strategy framework is your roadmap for achieving business goals, outlining how your product will help you get there.
 This plan describes the vision for the product, the target audience, how it will be positioned in the market, and other factors involved in getting it to market successfully.
-It also includes all aspects of the product once it is launched, such as after-sales support, KPIs, further updates, and others.
+It also covers post-launch activities like customer support, tracking KPIs, product updates, and gathering feedback.

 The product strategy begins or develops from the product vision.
 The product vision shows what the product will do for it and where they expect to see the product.
 The target audience, the product plan, marketing strategy, KPIs, metrics, and other elements of the product strategy evolve from this.